gebele/os-templates/README.md

-# OpenShift Templates for lazar service
+# OpenShift templates for lazar service